Updated on 27 June 2017.

 If none of the hardware fixes result in lasting improvements, you can also revert to software fixes that address the performance and power usage of your laptop.
 However, addressing excessive heat with a software fix means you give up performance in favor of preserving the hardware.

 You can either reduce the brightness of your screen or reduce the CPU clock speed.
 In Windows, underclocking or undervolting is done in the BIOS, but can also be controlled through software tools.
-Consult the Undervolting Guide on the Notebook Review forum for more information about this procedure.
+Consult our undervolting guide for more information about this procedure.

 The Top 3 Signs Your Laptop Is Overheating